800-937-8398 Call us for a free quote Contact us

 Arizona brown spider

-The Arizona brown spider is a relative of the more common brown recluse spider.
-This species is native to Arizona, but its symptoms are not as severe as those from the brown recluse.
+The Arizona brown spider (Loxosceles arizonica) is a relative of the more common brown recluse spider.
+This species is native to Arizona, but the symptoms from its bite are not as severe as those from the brown recluse.
 Brown recluse spiders are found in Arizona, but it is rare to see one.
 These types of spiders are known to be dangerous because of their venom.
-They like to hide in rocks and woodpiles, so Arizona home residents should be particularly careful when doing yard work.
+They like to hide in rocks and woodpiles, so Arizona residents should be particularly careful when doing yard work.

-• Description: ⅓” in size with a leg span of one to one and a half inches; Brown in color with slightly darker brown markings on their head that resemble the shape of a violin.
+• Description: ⅓” in size with a leg span of one to one and a half inches.
+They’re brown with slightly darker brown markings on their head that resemble the shape of a violin.

 • Web: Mostly found in dark, dingy areas and are loosely constructed.